What are MMIs?

 Pacing yourself while giving your answers is vital to ensure that you cover all the ground you want to within the allotted time.
 Ask a friend, relative or colleague to run some mock interview questions with you so that you get comfortable with timing your answers.

-It’s true what they say.
-Practice makes perfect.
 Anxiety and stress on the day can make those answers you thought you had memorised fly right out the window.
-The best way to combat this is to practice, practice, practice and then practice some more.
+The best way to combat this is to practice mindfulness and relaxation that you can draw on at the time of the interviews.
+Allowing your mind to be clear and focused allows you to bring your best answer at the time.

 6. Know the difference between MMIs for RACGP and ACRRM